 The primary goal of the AbilityOne program is to employ and create training opportunities for people who are blind or severely handicapped.
 The means of accomplishing this goal is to encourage Government agencies to purchase selected products and services from NIB and NISH affiliates.
 As a result, employees under AbilityOne are able to lead a more productive and independent life.

-Lions Services offers people who are blind various employment opportunities in a light industry textiles manufacturing facility.
-Both full-time and part-time positions are available for sewing machine operators, assemblers and packaging.
+Lions Services offers people who are legally blind various employment opportunities in a light industry textiles manufacturing facility.
+Lions Services offers on-the-job training and mobility training at the worksite.
+Both full-time and part-time positions are available for Industrial sewing machine operators, Assembly and Packaging associates.
+Lions Services strives to reward hard work through upward mobility.
 Applicants should return their completed employment application and schedule an interview with the Human Resources department.
-Applications are available in pdf format and can be either faxed to 704-921-1577 or emailed to email@example.com.
+Applications are available in pdf format and can be either faxed to 704-921-1577 or emailed to firstname.lastname@example.org.

 LIONS SERVICES EYE CLINIC

 Lions Services offers persons with limited income or without insurance an opportunity to obtain quality eye health care in the Lions Service Eye Clinic.
 With access to affordable, eye care and prescription glasses, children learn better in school, working adults perform job tasks better, seniors retain personal independence and an enhanced quality of life.
 Service is based on financial need.
 More information can be obtained at Lions Services’ Eye Clinic website lionseyeclinic.com.